 Hospital Appointments at Ashford

-For more information about visiting Ashford Hospital, please click here.
+For more information about visiting Ashford Hospital.

-Click here for the accessibility guide for Outpatients Clinics - Areas 1, 2, 3, 4, ENT and ECG
+On AccessAble, there is an Accessibility guide for Outpatients Clinics - Areas 1, 2, 3, 4, ENT and ECG

 In addition to our clinics at Ashford and St Peter’s we run several clinics in the community.
 These take place at Woking Community Hospital, Walton Community Hospital, Heart of Hounslow and some local GP practices.